notoriousbfg/simple-fantasy/README.md

 e.g.
 ```
-The best players you could play in Gameweek 2 are:
+The best team you could play in Gameweek 2 is:

 Forwards:
 Haaland